JoshMermel/JoshMermel.github.io/_posts/2020-12-20-solving-cofortress.md

 Where * means either a clockwise or counterclockwise quarter turn.
-I've found that even one repeat of this sequence is a decent scramble but feel free to go through it a few time.
+I've found that even one repeat of this sequence is a decent scramble but feel free to go through it a few times.

 When it comes to returning cofortress to its solved shape, the procedure is similar to the scramble.
 Put both 1x1x3 blocks on the same face, then follow the